Home

 Use An Inexpensive Patty Press

-Ground Meat Patty Press A patty press is pretty inexpensive and is a great little tool to use while grinding venison.
+patty press is pretty inexpensive and is a great little tool to use while grinding venison.
 It causes all your venison burger patties to be of uniform size and shape, about five ounces each, or thinner if you prefer.
 It also helps press the meat together to keep it from falling apart during cooking.

 Sometimes we press all of the ground venison immediately into patties.
 Then we can break up some of the patties to use in casserole dishes, tacos, spaghetti sauce, etc.

-Ground Elk Patty Pressing it all into patties separates the ground venison into manageable portions of about a third of a pound each; depending on how thick you make them.
+Pressing it all into patties separates the ground venison into manageable portions of about a third of a pound each; depending on how thick you make them.
 If a recipe calls for 1 pound of ground elk, you simply pull three patties out of the freezer.
 To be more accurate about the weight, use the $10 kitchen scale to weigh the first few patties you make.
 You will soon be able to eyeball the amount of meat fairly accurately to keep the patties uniform.

 After you press each patty, wrap each one in plastic wrap separately.
 Then stack them all in plastic zip freezer bags.
 The plastic wrap will keep them from sticking together once they are frozen.
 When you want ground venison for a meal, you can just pull out the number of patties you need for elk burgers or for a ground venison recipe.

-It's a Little Messy
+Grinding Meat is a Little Messy

 Grinding venison yourself is a little messy, particularly until you get an efficient process down.
 It’s really not that hard to clean up the grinder, hopper, blades, etc. Just run hot water over the pieces and the stuck fat, meat and gristle comes right off.
 The cutting pieces can all go in the dishwasher, along with the hopper.